adityagandhamal/Assgn1/README.md

 ## Steps to follow (Recommend using a UNIX with a conda environment)

-1. Creta a virual environment `conda create --name listed_1 python=3.6`
+1. Create a virual environment `conda create --name listed_1 python=3.6`

 2. Clone the repo `git clone https://github.com/adityagandhamal/Assgn1.git`